godziller/dijkstra_project/report/REPORT.md

 - I reused the Graph implementation (`graph.py`) from earlier Semester 2 graph labs 4.
 - The reused the PQBinaryHeap implementation from Semester 1 Lab 7.
 This provided the basis for my APQBinaryHeap implementation (`apq_binary_heap.py`).
 - L12-AdaptablePriorityQueue provided the inspiration for both my `PriorityQueue` and `APQUnsortedList` implementation.
+- While I implemented dijkstra, inspiration was taken from Semester 2 Lab 5 `graph-traversal.py`, especially in understand how to construct the return structure.
 - Google was used to help me with creating the directory structure.
 My start was very messy and I was loosing my way, so I searched for best practices in directory structure.
 - The test harness in tests/ was generated from ChatGPT - this inspired by my research on directory layout.
 As tests are not part of the assignment, I chose this path.
 Initially I thought it was overkill, but I was thankful when I changed my graph implementation mid way and this helped me catch a bug early.
 - I used PyCharm as my development environment, and used the breakpoint/debug feature to help me especially with the dijkstra algorithm.